jpverkamp/blog/content/resume.md

 * Automated internal access control audits between various systems using [flow based automation systems](https://www.tines.com/) and custom scripts; participated in SOC2 based audits.

 * Implemented centralized vulnerability management system.

+* Set up a logging and inventory system to synchronize and detect oddities between various systems used by IT, infrastructure, and employees at the company.

 ### 2013 -- 2020: [Edmodo](https://edmodo.com/)